elven-js/elvenjs-website/src/docs/sdk-reference.md

 - `onTxError`: On transactions errors callback.
 You can catch errors and manage UI states.
 - `onQrPending`: Qr element load pending callback
 - `onQrLoaded`: QR element loaded callback
+- `onSignMsgStarted`: Used when the sign message operation started.
+- `onSignMsgError`: Used when there is an error while signing a message
+- `onSignMsgFinalized`: Used when signing message is finished and you can get the signature

 **Usage example**: